14 January, 2015

 Hey, Readers,

-This is copied from a Facebook post of mine, which I just posted, and which you can find here.
+This is copied from a Facebook post of mine, which I just posted.
 I just thought I should share it here, too, for maximum documentation.
 Read on!

 My bracelets are clearly visible in many of my